Rusty-Weasel/journey/README.md

 # journey
-My journey through the world of Rust
+My personell journey through the world of Rust.